 This seems really obvious, but you gotta dance!
 The best weddings are those where it’s clear that the newlyweds are smashing it up on the dance floor!
 The party is where you are.
 So if you’re both at the bar, the party is at the bar, if you’re outside, it’s outside, if you’re on the dance floor, that’s where everyone will be.
 Find members of your friends and family who will lead a movement to the floor, this way they’ll have your back if you’re busy elsewhere.

-I hope you’ve found my tips useful, so if you’re ready to turn your wedding, birthday or mitzvah into a fantastic celebration, you can call or text me on 07799 782764.
-If you prefer I can be reached directly by email at [email protected] and you can check my availability for your wedding or party by clicking on the button at the top of the screen!
+If you’re ready to turn your wedding, birthday or mitzvah into a fantastic celebration, and you’ve found my tips above useful, you can call or text me on 07799 782764.
+If you prefer I can be reached directly by email at [email protected] and you can check my availability for your wedding or party by clicking on the contact me link at the top of the screen!